 A tip from restaurant chefs is to always place meat at the lowermost layer to avoid contamination with other food items in case it spills.

 The restaurant kitchen is a depiction of how the guest experience will be received.
-An organized restaurant kitchen shows the level of detail the restaurant would like to portray to its customers.
+Commercial kitchen organization shows the level of detail the restaurant would like to portray to its customers.

-To summarize, it is important to understand the ways on how to organize a restaurant kitchen.
+To summarize, it is important to understand the ways on how to run a restaurant kitchen efficiently.
 Doing so will streamline the operations of your back of house.
 An efficient back of house will lead to an efficient front of house.
 This in turn will lead your restaurant to success.

 EagleOwl is a back of the office solution that’s meant to increase a restaurant’s profitability.
 With our software many restaurants are able to increase their profitability by up to 25%.